alixjc/alixjc.github.io/readme.md

 STYLE / APPEARANCE CHANGES IN STYLE.CSS

 Changing the colors scheme of the page to something you personally like.
-Go to Adobe Color (https://color.adobe.com/) and pick out a color scheme that ou like.
+Go to Coolers (https://coolors.co/browser/best/1) and pick out a color scheme that you like.

+We can select an element with it's `class` attribute using a `.` before the class name.

+so we would select the HTML element

+`<a class="profile-link">`

+in our CSS with

+`.profile-link { * styles here * }`

 Change the following elements' colors: